racmathafidz/watchlist/README.md

 ![alt text](https://github.com/racmathafidz/watchlist/blob/master/public/screely.png)

 ### About
 Browse your favorite movies and tv shows.
-See what's airing on tv or playing in theaters right now, get trending and popular, get recomendation, and many more:popcorn:.
+See what's airing on tv or playing in theaters right now, get trending and popular, get recomendation, and many more :popcorn:.
 Built with NextJS, TailwindCSS, and TMDB API.

 ### Tech Stack